Nishal3/airbnb-warehousing/README.md

 1. Go to the EC2 Console
 2. Click "Instances (running)"
 3. Select your running EC2 instance that connects to the RDS instance
-4. Click "Actions" and click "Connect" at the dropdown
+4. Click "Actions", and click "Connect" at the dropdown
-5. Leave everything default and click "Connect"
+5. Leave everything default, and click "Connect"

-**If this does not work, follow the steps in the SSH client tab in the "Connect to instance" page**
+**If this does not work, follow the steps in the SSH client tab on the "Connect to instance" page**

 ### 2.2 Downloading MySQL on EC2 and Getting CSV File

-1. Running commands inside EC2 machine to download MySQL CE
+1. Running commands inside the EC2 machine to download MySQL CE
       1. Get the download file: `sudo wget https://dev.mysql.com/get/mysql80-community-release-el9-1.noarch.rpm`
       2. Make sure the file is there by running `ls`
       3. Installing the file: `sudo dnf install mysql80-community-release-el9-1.noarch.rpm -y`
       4. Run `sudo yum update` so that the installed file is recognized
       5. Installing MySQL: `sudo dnf install mysql-community-server -y`
       6. Starting MySQL: `sudo systemctl start mysqld`
-2. Make sure you are at the home directory, run the command `cd` to make sure of that
+2. Make sure you are in the home directory, and to make sure, run the command `cd`
-3. To download the CSV file run `curl -O https://raw.githubusercontent.com/Nishal3/airbnb-warehousing/main/data/listings.csv`
+3. To download the CSV file, run `curl -O https://raw.githubusercontent.com/Nishal3/airbnb-warehousing/main/data/listings.csv`

 ### 2.3 Entering and Loading Data Into RDS

-**All files used in this step is in the `RDS_data_loading` directory**
+**All files used in this step are in the `RDS_data_loading` directory**

-1. Go to the RDS console and click on the database you've created.
-In the connectivity and security section, there is an endpoint, copy and save the endpoint for later
+1. Go to the RDS console and click on the database.
+In the connectivity and security section, there is an endpoint.
+Copy and save the endpoint for later use.

 2. Connect to the MySQL server by running this command inside of the EC2 instance: `mysql --user=admin --host=<YOUR_RDS_ENDPOINT> --password --local-infile` replacing "<YOUR_RDS_ENDPOINT>" with your endpoint.
-If you made the username something other than admin, make sure you change the `--user` option as well!
+Be sure to change the `--user` option if you made the username something other than admin!

 3. Enter your RDS password when prompted